 - The SCADAfence Platform detects the use of WMI and SMB, used by HermeticWizard for spreading across the network.

-- The Platform also detects various tools and vulnerabilities used by Russian APTs, attacks and malware such as: Industroyer2, EternalBlue & EternalRomance, BlueKeep, Metasploit, Cobalt-Strike, Remote Services, Remote Scheduled Tasks, OS Credential Dumping (Mimikatz), BITSAdmin and SMB brute-force.
+- The Platform also detects various tools and vulnerabilities used by Russian APTs, attacks and malware such as: Industroyer2, EternalBlue & EternalRomance, BlueKeep, Metasploit modules, Cobalt-Strike, Remote Services, Remote Scheduled Tasks, OS Credential Dumping (Mimikatz), BITSAdmin and SMB brute-force.

 - The Platform provides an up to date reputation service to track malicious files, IPs and domains associated with Russian APTs and malware.